yangymargaret/REUNION/README.md

     Please name the ATAC-seq and RNA-seq data of the metacells in the following format: atac_meta_$data_file_type.extension, rna_meta_$data_file_type, where $data_file_type was specified using the 'data_file_type' parameter.

     'extension' represents the file format.
-ReDiscover supports the following file formats: (1) anndata, extension=ad or h5ad; (2) the original or compressed tab-delimited tsv, txt files or csv files, extension=tsv, txt, csv, or tsv.gz, txt.gz, csv.gz;
+Rediscover supports the following file formats: (1) anndata, extension=ad or h5ad; (2) the original or compressed tab-delimited tsv, txt files or csv files, extension=tsv, txt, csv, or tsv.gz, txt.gz, csv.gz;

 - --atac_meta: the file path of the ATAC-seq read count matrix of the metacells, default = -1

 - --rna_meta: the file path of the RNA-seq read count matrix of the metacells, default = -1

-  If atac_meta or rna_meta is specified, ReDiscover will not use the 'input_dir' parameter to locate the ATAC-seq data or RNA-seq data of the metacells, respectively.
+  If atac_meta or rna_meta is specified, Rediscover will not use the 'input_dir' parameter to locate the ATAC-seq data or RNA-seq data of the metacells, respectively.

 - --motif_data: the filename of peak-motif matrix from the motif scanning results, default = -1

 - --motif_data_score: the filename of the motif scores from the motif scanning results, default = -1

-- --method_type_feature_link: the method which provides initially estimated peak-TF associations as input to ReDiscover, default = 'Unify'.
+- --method_type_feature_link: the method which provides initially estimated peak-TF associations as input to Rediscover, default = 'Unify'.

   By default we use the peak-TF associations predicted by Unify as input.
-ReDiscover can also take peak-TF associations predicted by other methods as input.
+Rediscover can also take peak-TF associations predicted by other methods as input.
 In that case, please provide the name of the corresponding method.

 - --tf: the name of the TF for which to predict peak-TF links, for example, ATF3; or a file containing the names of the TFs to query, with one TF name per line, default = -1

   If there are multiple TFs to query, please use a .txt file to include the TF names, with one TF name per line.

-- --filename_prefix: the prefix as part of the name of the file that contains predicted peak-TF assocations by Unify (or the method specified in 'method_type_feature_link' ) or ReDiscover, default = $data_file_type
+- --filename_prefix: the prefix as part of the name of the file that contains predicted peak-TF assocations by Unify (or the method specified in 'method_type_feature_link' ) or Rediscover, default = $data_file_type

-- --filename_annot: the annotation as part of the name of the file that contains predicted peak-TF assocations by Unify (or other methods) or ReDiscover, default = '1'
+- --filename_annot: the annotation as part of the name of the file that contains predicted peak-TF assocations by Unify (or other methods) or Rediscover, default = '1'

   If filename_annot='', filename_annot will not be used in the corresponding filename.